This post may contain affiliate links. Please read my disclosure policy.

 Try to find organic if you can, and look for plump, good sized pieces when you are choosing the ones to buy.
 Obviously, there should not be any damp spots or mold.
 Fortunately, the quality of the fresh ginger in the produce section has improved greatly from what it was just a few years ago.
 I store mine in a small paper bag in the veggie bin of the fridge.

 It is important to know that if your body isn’t used to it, too much ginger can upset your stomach, so you might want to use a little less if you have a sensitive stomach.
 Also, it can interact with medications that regulate blood thinning, blood pressure, and blood sugar, so if you take those, you should check with your doctor.
-On the other hand, if you are into natural medicines, ginger can eliminate the need for those kinds of drugs, so you may want to explore the possibility of substituting ginger in your diet for them, at least in part.
 I think it would take a lot more than you find in this recipe to make any difference, but you should be aware of the possibility of interactions.
+If you have concerns, you can always cut the amount in half.

 Apple Ginger Green Smoothie